People use fast and flat simulation to reason about new games: Methods

 Participants were instructed to evaluate likely game outcomes.
 Specifically, participants produced judgments on a continuous $0$ to $100$ probability scale to predict the likelihood of a first player win (\textit{if the game does not end in a draw, assuming both players play reasonably, how likely is it that the first player is going to win (not draw)?}) and a draw (\textit{assuming both players play reasonably, how likely is the game to end in a draw?}).
 Judgments were made using sliders.
 Both game outcome question sliders appeared on the same page.

 Participants produced judgments about each game based on a linguistic game specification.
 We additionally provided participants with an interactive scratchpad board that they were told they could, but were not required to, use to inform their judgments.
 The scratchpad was automatically sized to the board of the game specified; infinite boards were presented on a $13 \times 13$ grid with dashed lines indicating the board could continue.
-The scratchpad permitted automatically placing pieces of different colors (``red'' and ``blue'' to simulate different players); participants could force the the next play to be made by the same player (e.g., color red twice in row) by pressing the spacebar.
+The scratchpad permitted automatically placing pieces of different colors (``red'' and ``blue'' to simulate different players); participants could force the the next play to be made by the same player (e.g., color red twice in a row) by pressing the spacebar.
 Two buttons appeared below the scratchpad, permitting the user to either undo their last move or clear the screen to begin a new ``game''.
-See Supplementary Information for examples of the experiment interface.
+See Supplementary Information 4 for examples of the experiment interface.
 Participants were required to consider each game for at least $60$ seconds before being allowed to make their game judgments.
+Outliers were determined as the $10\%$ of the judgments farthest from the mean judgments of other participants (in terms of the summed distance from the two queries) and filtered out for each game.

 After answering all game reasoning queries, we additionally asked participants to create a new grid-based game variant that they would find fun.
 Participants wrote a linguistic game specification, describing the board size and win conditions.
 As in the game judgment queries, participants were again provided an optional scratchpad and required to spend $60$ seconds before submitting a response.
 The scratchpad enabled participants to try out the game they intend to create.
 After specifying a game, participants were asked to answer the same game reasoning query (either game outcomes or game fun) about their own game.
-These game-generation responses were not used in this study, and are actively being explored in a follow-up study.
-Example screenshots of experiment interfaces are included in the Supplementary Information.
+These game-generation responses were not studied here and are actively being explored in a follow-up study.
+Example screenshots of experiment interfaces are included in Supplementary Information 4.